a-dubiel/tae2/src/pages/index.md

 singleimage2: /img/TAE_fullwidthstrip-1.jpg
 testimonials:
   slider:
-    - author: Oprah & Stedman
+    - author: Christina & Nick Pagel
       image: /img/TAE_5x7Rectangle-4.jpg
-      quote: >
+      quote: >-
-        My husband and I left our wedding day with the notion that everything went perfectly.
-The more I spoke with family & friends, the more that this notion was confirmed.
-Many guests + friends raved of Alice and her get-sh!t done attitude.
+        Once our wedding day arrived, Alice was already 10 steps ahead of everyone else including us!
+She had the run of show memorized, the set-up flow planned out perfectly plus she’d introduced herself to all our vendors and key friends/family without us having to do a thing!
     - author: Name
       image: /img/TAE_5x7Rectangle-3.jpg
-      quote: |
-        Quote 2
+      quote: Quote 2
-    - author: Name
+    - author: Maria Park
       image: /img/TAE_5x7Rectangle-2.jpg
-      quote: |
+      quote: >-
-        Quote 3
+        My husband and I left our wedding day with the notion that everything went perfectly.
+The more I spoke with family & friends, the more that this notion was confirmed.
+Many guests and friends raved of Alice and her organized and get-sh!t done attitude.
 contact:
   buttonlabel: Click to fill out the form
   buttonurl: 'http://www.example.com'